k8snetworkplumbingwg/accelerated-bridge-cni/README.md

 Upon successful build the plugin binary will be available in `build/accelerated-bridge`.

 ## Kubernetes Quick Start
-A full guide on orchestrating Accelerated Bridge virtual functions in Kubernetes can be found at the [Accelerated Bridge Device Plugin project.](https://github.com/intel/sriov-network-device-plugin#quick-start)
+A full guide on orchestrating SR-IOV virtual functions in Kubernetes can be found at the [SR-IOV Network Device Plugin project.](https://github.com/intel/sriov-network-device-plugin#quick-start)

 Creating VFs is outside the scope of the Accelerated Bridge CNI plugin.
 [More information about allocating VFs on different NICs can be found here](https://github.com/intel/sriov-network-device-plugin/blob/master/docs/vf-setup.md)

 To deploy Accelerated Bridge CNI by itself on a Kubernetes 1.16+ cluster:

 `kubectl apply -f images/k8s-v1.16/accelerated-bridge-cni-daemonset.yaml`

-**Note** The above deployment is not sufficient to manage and configure Accelerated Bridge virtual functions.
-[See the full orchestration guide for more information.](https://github.com/intel/sriov-network-device-plugin#sr-iov-network-device-plugin)

 ## Usage